Evison Matafale: Arrest and Detainment

 He was arrested on 24 November 2001 after writing a series of complaint letters to the Muluzi government and detained at Maula Prison.
 At the time of his arrest, he had a dispute with an Asian Merchant in Malawi and was also suffering from malaria.
 He was taken into custody to be questioned and the police assured his mother that this was routine and that he would be released in a few hours.
 He was transferred to Lilongwe overnight, however, and according to his autopsy report at Lilongwe Central Hospital by administrator Charles Mwasambo, they revealed that Matafale died of severe pneumonia.
 He stated that there was no evidence of torture.
 There was an investigation into the claims of police negligence since he died of natural causes due to an illness while in police custody.

 Funeral

 Thousands of Malawians had attended the funeral of the artist after his sudden death in prison.
 It is estimated that more than 10,000 descended to the town of Chileka near Blantyre for his funeral, though it was dreadlocked members of the Rastafarian community in Malawi that dominated the ceremony, turning it into a celebration of his life.
 Matafale himself had made a prophecy about his death, stating that:"I don't fear death because my Bible tells me that I should fear the one that kills both body and spirit, not the body alone."

 Family

-He is survived by a daughter.
+He is survived by a daughter, Theresa Matafale.